Important Info For Residents, Condo Owners, And Buyers...

 In Maui County, short-term rentals (less than 180 days) are typically only permitted in:

-Properties on the Minatoya List offer buyers an opportunity to legally own and operate a vacation rental without the need to rezone.
-This makes them especially attractive for investors looking for income-producing real estate on Maui.
+Properties on the Minatoya List allowed buyers an opportunity to legally own and operate a vacation rental without the need to rezone.
+This made them attractive for investors looking for income-producing real estate on Maui that they could use themselves then they were visiting.

-It’s important to note that being on the list does not mean the unit is automatically licensed for short-term rental.
+It’s important to note that being on the list does not mean the unit is automatically licensed for short-term rental use.
 The individual unit must still be compliant with other zoning regulations, tax status (classified as transient accommodation), get a STVR and business license, and comply with HOA rules.

 Also, some condo HOAs (like Wailea Point) prohibit STVRs, even if the complex is zoned as Hotel or Resort, or is on the Minatoya List.
 Make sure your agent knows the difference and is up on the newest rules and regulations in any complex where you are considering a purchase.